 - Whisk together the eggs, nutmeg and eggnog until combined.

 - Melt 1 teaspoon of butter in a non-stick frying pan over medium heat.
-Dip 3 pieces of bread into the egg mixture, one at a time, until soaked.
-Cook the bread for about 2 minutes per side on medium heat until golden brown.
-Repeat process until all the bread and egg mixture is used up.
+Dip a piece of bread into the egg mixture until covered on both sides.
+Cook the bread for about 2 minutes per side until golden brown.

-- Serve with maple syrup and whipped cream.
+- Serve with maple syrup and whipped cream or fresh berries.